 Some of her writings are included in the SDA Spanish hymnal, Bienvendos a Ador, and in the Portuguese youth hymnal, Louvor e Adoraco.
 She also penned the 2007 and 2010 theme songs, Love Care and Serve and Win the Race, for the SDA General Conference Youth Department.
 In January 2012, her work, Psalm 146, for SATB choir and organ/piano, was the winner of the Huntsville New Music Festival.
 The Oakwood University Choir, directed by Jason Max Ferdinand, premiered it during the festival.

-Perera has been married to Francisco Burgos, a Spanish and literature professor at Oakwood University, since 1993.
+Perera has been married to Francisco Burgos, a baritone and assistant professor in the department of religion and Biblical languages at AU, since 1993.
 They have two children, Laia and Marcos, who play violin and flute, respectively.

 Music by Adriana Perera